 The SFTP change root requires that the path given in the

-sshd_config is owned by root.
-For this reason, we do not need the
+sshd_config has root ownership.
+For this reason, you do not need the

 html directory added to the end of the path.
 Once the user is authenticated, the change root will switch the user's home directory, in this case the

-../html directory, to whichever domain we are entering.
-Our script has appropriately changed the owner of the
+../html directory, to whichever domain you are entering.
+Your script has appropriately changed the owner of the

 ../html directory to the sftpuser and the apache group.

-While you can use the script that we created for Rocky Linxux 8.5 on 8.5, 8.6 or 9.0 successfully, the same cannot be said for the script for 8.6 and 9.0.
-Since the drop in configuration file option (
+While you can successfully use the script you created for Rocky Linxux 8.5 on 8.5, 8.6 or 9.0, the same cannot be said for the script for 8.6 and 9.0.
+Since the drop-in configuration file option (